kcp-dev/kcp/docs/content/concepts/cluster-mapper.md

 ---
 description: >
-  How to use the cluster mapper
+  How to use the cluster mapper.
 ---

 # Cluster Mapper